Songsong97/Coursera_DiscreteOptimization/README.md

 ## Vehicle Routing
 [Description](./vrp/handout.pdf)

 I scored 45 out of 60.
 This problem is very tricky, it's like that you get tangled under the constraints and can hardly move forward.
 Ultimately I just came up with a method which produces good solutions but not perfect ones.
-However, this method runs quickly and generates solutions within a minute.
+However, this method runs quickly and generates a solution within seconds.

 I did get inspirations from this problem shown below.